i0brendan0/pokeyttrium/README.md

     - The unused ability Cacophony has been re-added as an alternative to Punk Rocker.
 (Potentially remove)
         - Pokemon with Cacophony do 1.5x damage with sound-based moves.
         - Pokemon with Cacophony will get a 10% boost to accuracy with sound-based moves.
         - The Whismur and Kricketot line have Cacophony as their second ability.
+        - Meloetta's Hidden Ability is Cacophony.
     - Pokemon that evolve by trade can now evolve through the use of a Link Cable.
 (Potentially remove)
     - Pokemon that evolve by trade while holding an item can now evolve through the use of a Link Cable while holding that item.
 (Potentially remove)
     - Phione evolves into Manaphy at high friendship.